The startup CYBERFILM.AI CORPORATION (known as CyberFilm®) was founded in 2021 by brothers Russell and Andrew Palmer of Toronto, Canada.

 Born and raised in Toronto, Ontario, Russell graduated from the Computer Science & Electrical Engineering Program at the University of Western Ontario, landed his first job after graduation as a Program Manager on the Microsoft Office team in Redmond, Washington at Microsoft headquarters.
 Afterward receiving his greencard, Russell moved t

-After graduating from Computer Engineering at McMaster University, and pursuing and education in Film & Television Production at leading Canadian institution Sheridan College, Andrew joined the Directors Guild of Canada (DGC), where he harnessed his unique blend of technical expertise and storytelling prowess.
-Andrew has worked on a varie
+After graduating from Computer Engineering at McMaster University, and pursuing an education in Film & Television Production at leading Canadian institution Sheridan College, Andrew joined the Directors Guild of Canada (DGC), where he harnessed his unique blend of technical expertise and storytelling prowess.
+Andrew has worked on a variet

 "It Read My Mind" - FilmCourage with Russell Palmer - The Story Behind AI Screenwriting App SAGA